becketalservices/cnx_cp_filebrowser/README.md

 ## Getting Started

-Make shure you already have Comonent Pack up and running.
+Make sure you already have Component Pack up and running.

 ## Installation